hudson155/kairo/kairo-feature/README.md

   and configuration.
   **Clear boundaries** mean more maintainable code.
 - **Composability:**
-  Servers are composed by combining Features.
+  Servers are composed of Features.
   **No hidden assumptions**
   means you're not tied to patterns that don't make sense for your application.